rodrigohenrik/Complete-Hacker-Cybersecurity-Glossary/README.md

 ### 🧪 Malware Types & Malicious Software

+Identify and differentiate between types of malicious software such as worms, trojans, ransomware, spyware, adware, and rogue security tools.

 | Term | Definition |
 |------|-----------|
 | **Worm** | A type of malware that can self-replicate without the need to infect specific program files.
 Worms typically spread through networks. |